 I wrote this essay in 1962 at the age of 16 when I was a junior in high school.
-It was published in the local newspaper.
-I have shared this essay with people I have met in every phase of my life.
-Since it is an evergreen message with a universal theme, I now share it with you.
-Keep in mind that I was only 16 with I penned it with my own hand.
+The essay was published in the local newspaper.
+Since it is an evergreen message with a universal theme, it is still worth reading in 2018 when I am 73 years old. --- Margaret Jackson Minnicks

 As defined in most dictionaries, life is a period of existence, but to me life is not just that.
 It is a way of living and life is living itself.
 It is loyalty, love, hope, time, patience, courage, faith, strength, enjoyment, smiles, perseverance, happiness and all of the other beautiful things we often think about.

 Some people might not know it, but the happiness of our lives depends on the quality of our thoughts.
 I do not exactly mean that a person who always keeps an idle mind is not living, but I do mean that he is only half living.
 Half living is merely a period of existence; not the way of fruitful living.
 In this brief essay, I will give my opinion of the way I believe a much happier life can be lived

 A Way of Living

 To begin with, the way of living deals with our thoughts.
 We are what we think we are.
 We are as old as we feel, as rich as our imagination, as strong as our faith, and as weak as our fears.
 It is these things that make up life for us; it is our mind that makes the world and our minds are exactly what we make them.

 Many of us are are looking for the bright side of life, but there are still those who lead a dull, miserable life.
 These people are usually too weak to change to the bright side.
 They are too weak because they think only in terms of themselves.
 They always try to get what they can from life without adding anything to it.
 They treat life like a slot machine, putting in a little and always hoping to hit the jackpot.